-Within the last decade, more than a dozen states have set standards for products ranging from DVD players to swimming pool pumps to water dispensers.
-Historically, California has taken the lead in setting state standards with several other states following suit.
-Since 2001, Arizona, Connecticut, Maryland, Massachusetts, New York, Oregon, Rhode Island, and Washington have each passed several rounds of state standards.
+Within the last ten years, a dozen states have set standards for products ranging from computers to televisions to swimming pool pumps.
+Historically, California has taken the lead in setting state standards with many other states following suit.
+Since 2006, Arizona, Colorado, Connecticut, District of Columbia, Georgia, Maryland, New Hampshire, Oregon, Rhode Island, Texas, and Washington have each passed state standards for varied products.
 Click here for more details on state standards.

 Congress, DOE, and the courts (when involved) determine when standards are set and when they become effective.
 All national standards must be reviewed periodically by DOE.
 Click for a look at the DOE schedule by product or by date.

 Standards adopted by Congress are often based on agreements between industry and efficiency proponents.
 Standards set by DOE go through a public rulemaking process.
 DOE publishes notices, conducts analyses, and holds hearings which are accessible to the public and open for comment.
 Once a final rule is published, the effective date of the standard is usually within one to five years, most often three years.